 NEURL-UA 305 Prerequisites: Introduction to Neural Science (NEURL-UA 100) and Cellular and Molecular Neurobiology (NEURL-UA 210).
 Offered in the spring.
 Sanes.
 4 points.

 NEURL-UA 301 Required for students in the honors track.
-Offered in the spring.
+Offered in the fall.
 Louie, Semple.
 4 points.

-Intended for honors-track juniors or seniors currently conducting research towards their honors thesis.
+Intended for honors-track seniors currently conducting research towards their honors thesis.
 Covers both practical and theoretical aspects of succeeding in science with topics such as scientific writing, authorship and publication practices, navigating mentorship relationships, and oral presentation skills.
 Structured as a weekly seminar class with active participation, including student presentation of journal articles and varying length presentations of students’ own research projects.